 All in all, therefore, PC 1000 is a better form of drug diversion for you if you have the choice.

-California drug court is another drug diversion program.
-It is similar to Penal Code 1000 PC, but only if you are represented by public defenders.
+California drug court is similar to Penal Code 1000 PC, but you must be represented by public defenders.

 Drug court programs are authorized by California Penal Code 1000.5 PC.
 They include programs such as Los Angeles County drug court and San Francisco’s “back on track” program, both described below.